ashwani-chauhan2006/music_app/README.md

 ## Acknowledgments

 - Spotify for the design inspiration
-- Firebase for backend services
+- Font Awesome for the beautiful icons
 - All the artists whose music is featured in the demo